 Tips and Expert Advice on Drawing Lewis Dot Structures for C2O42-

 Next, determine the central atoms.
 In the case of oxalate, carbon atoms are the central atoms, as oxygen is more electronegative and typically forms bonds with less electronegative atoms.
-Connect the two carbon atoms with a single bond.
+Here's the thing — connect the two carbon atoms with a single bond.
 Then, connect each carbon atom to two oxygen atoms, also with single bonds.
 This gives you a basic skeletal structure: O-C-C-O, with two oxygen atoms attached to each carbon.
 Now, start distributing the remaining valence electrons as lone pairs around the oxygen atoms to satisfy the octet rule.
 Each oxygen atom needs six more electrons to complete its octet, so add three lone pairs (six dots) to each oxygen atom.

 After adding lone pairs to the oxygen atoms, you might notice that the carbon atoms do not have a complete octet.
-Each carbon atom currently has only four electrons (two from the single bonds to the oxygen atoms and one from the single bond to the other carbon atom).
+Which means each carbon atom currently has only four electrons (two from the single bonds to the oxygen atoms and one from the single bond to the other carbon atom).
 To complete the octets of the carbon atoms, form double bonds between each carbon atom and two of the oxygen atoms.
 This involves converting two lone pairs on each of those oxygen atoms into bonding pairs, creating a double bond.
 Now, each carbon atom has eight electrons (two from the single bond to the other carbon, four from the two double bonds to the oxygen atoms), and each oxygen atom involved in a double bond has eight electrons (four from the double bond, four from the two lone pairs).

 Frequently Asked Questions (FAQ)